eddieantonio/vim-center/README.md

 ```

 The delimiters are determined automatically by file type.
 Say I was
-writing C Code and I made a heading for constants:
+writing code in C and I made a heading for constants:

 ```c
 Constants